Buying real estate in South Africa?

 Can a foreign-owned company buy property in South Africa?

-Yes, foreign-owned companies can legally purchase residential property in South Africa, and the property would be registered in the company's name through the same Deeds Office process as individual purchases.
+Yes, a foreign-owned company (including one registered in South Africa with foreign shareholders) can legally purchase residential property in South Africa, and the process follows the same deeds registration system as personal purchases.

-Owning property through a company structure in South Africa does not automatically lower taxes and can actually increase complexity and costs, since the company has its own tax filing obligations, potential capital gains tax differences, and additional administrative requirements.
+Owning property through a company in South Africa does not automatically lower your tax bill and can actually increase complexity and sometimes the overall tax cost, because companies face different tax rates, additional filing requirements, and potential fringe benefit or dividend tax implications.

-The main drawback of using company ownership for residential property in South Africa is the added administrative burden, including annual company filings, separate bank accounts, and potentially losing certain tax benefits available to individual owners.
+The main drawback of using a company structure for residential property in South Africa is the added administrative burden, including annual company filings, separate bank accounts, more complex FICA compliance, and higher professional fees, which for a single property often outweighs any potential benefits.

 Thinking of buying real estate in South Africa?